 The current tissue engineering processor (TEP) in our Waltham facility is resource dependent due to the single-unit capacity.
-We are developing a multi-unit NeoCart reactor design which we believe would alleviate the capacity restraints currently resulting from our single-unit processors and expect to increase capacity to a maximum of 2,500 units per year at the existing Waltham, Massachusetts facility.
+We are developing a multi-unit NeoCart reactor design which we believe would alleviate the capacity restraints currently resulting from our single-unit processors.
 We currently expect to begin implementation of a multi-reactor unit during the first year of product commercialization, thus providing adequate capacity to meet expected demand through the first two years of commercialization from our Waltham facility.
 The FDA may not, however, approve implementation of the multi-unit NeoCart reactor or approval may be delayed which could result in capacity limitation or high unit costs depending upon the length of the delay.
 We are collaborating with a development corporation to design the multi-unit reactor.